 - Having certain genetic disorders, such as Down syndrome.

-The early signs of ALL may be like the flu or other common diseases.
-Check with your doctor if you have any of the following problems:
+The early signs and symptoms of ALL may be like the flu or other common diseases.
+Check with your doctor if you have any of the following:

 - Weakness or feeling tired.